Attendance

 Plagiarism and How To Avoid It, by David Gardner

-Important policy on copyright and plagiarism, Postgraduate Handbook for Coursework Programmes
+Copyright and plagiarism, Postgraduate Handbook for Coursework Programmes

-Late Penalty (take-home assessments only)
+Late Penalty (research papers/take-home assessments only)

 Examinations